 PdG (Pregnanediol Glucuronide) is the urine metabolite of progesterone.
 Progesterone is the hormone released after you ovulate and is necessary to prepare the uterus for implantation.

 After ovulation occurs, progesterone is produced by the empty follicle from which the egg was released (also called the corpus luteum).
 Progesterone stabilizes the uterine lining and makes it “sticky” enough to allow for an embryo to implant.
 It also ensures there is a healthy uterine environment in which an embryo can thrive and prevents any early contractions.

 If you successfully conceive, progesterone will remain high throughout the implantation window and early pregnancy.
 If you do not conceive, your progesterone levels will decrease and the uterine lining will then begin to shed, leading to the start of your period.

 After it circulates through the bloodstream, progesterone is metabolized by the liver and excreted from the body in urine in the form of PdG.
 Studies show that PdG levels in first morning urine show an average of all progesterone blood levels from the day before.

 What is a PdG test?

 A PdG test is a urine-based hormone test strip.
-While a PdG test looks similar to an ovulation test, they are in fact two different things!
+While a PdG test strips looks similar to an ovulation test, they are in fact two different things!